kodecocodes/i9t/multitasking/multitasking.markdown

-	2. Changes in UIKit for better adoption UIScreen.bounds = visible bounds of the entire display.
-This is still true even though your app may not be full screen.
+	2. Changes in UIKit for better adoption
-		UIWindow.bounds is not necessarily the same as UIScreen size.
-		UIWindow origin is ALWAYS 0,0.
-Focus only on your own experience.

-		EXAMPLE:
-		App start as slide over in compact horizontal size class.
-		Then it becomes regular horizontal size class (50-50).
-Use size class transition.
-		Not all size changes triggers a size class change.
-		UIView.readableContentGuide
-		UITableView.cellLayoutMArginsFollowReadableWidth = YES / NO
-		cell content view is laid out to maintain legibility

-		DO NOT USE ORIENTATION
-		when iPad is in landscape but your app is in multitasking and iPhone size, it's better to provide portrait experience!

-		if view.bounds.size.width > view.bounds.size.height { ... }
-		if traitCollection.horizontalSizeClass ==.Regular { ... }

-		- willTransitionToTraitCollection
-		- viewWillTransitionToSize

-		Rotation
-		1. willTransitionToTraitCollection - setup
-		2. viewWillTransitionToSize - setup
-		3. traitCollectionDidChange - with transition coordinator
-		4. animateAlongsideTranstion - create animation

 // IF THE FIRST 2 STEP take too long, the app is terminated!
 // DO NOT ASSUME that if Trait is changed, size is changed too.